matthewhuie/docker-ddclient/README.md

 # matthewhuie/ddclient
 This is a Docker container that provides a lightweight and generic ddclient instance, based on Alpine Linux.
-It provides the latest version of ddclient, running on the edge version of Alpine Linux.
+It provides the latest version of ddclient via apk.
 This repository currently builds for multi-arch: ARMv7, ARM64, and AMD64.

 ![buildx](https://github.com/matthewhuie/docker-ddclient/workflows/buildx/badge.svg?branch=main)